 Scope and application of the Network Code

-The Network Code developed on the basis of these Framework Guidelines will apply to TSOs, with the aim to reach full market integration.
+The Network Code developed on the basis of these Framework Guidelines will apply to TSOs, at interconnection points with the aim to reach full market integration.
 LNG operators and storage operators shall facilitate interoperability and support the provisions related to TSOs laid down in these Framework Guidelines.

 TSOs and Distribution System Operators (‘DSOs’), shall cooperate in developing and implementing the Network Code.
 The Network Code will apply directly to DSOs in the situation described in recital 6 of the preamble of the Gas Regulation, referring to high pressure distribution lines that fall into the scope of the Regulation.
 In such exceptional cases, harmonisation of the roles of the concerned DSOs will take place only to the extent deemed necessary for the implementation of the principles set out in these Framework Guidelines.